U.N. curbs Golan patrols after peacekeepers seized: diplomats

 “They have reduced their patrols for now, halted patrols in areas like the place where the Filipinos were taken hostage,” one diplomat in the region said.

-A senior Western diplomat in New York said the U.N. peacekeeping department “decided to restrict the movement of UNDOF.
-So they’re no longer doing patrols, they’ve closed down some of the observation posts, and they’re retreating a safer part of the area.”

-A U.N. official in Damascus declined to comment, but two Israeli officials confirmed that UNDOF had curtailed operations.
+A U.N. official in Damascus declined to comment, but two Israeli officials confirmed that UNDOF had reduced operations.

 The capture of the 21 peacekeepers was the latest challenge for the United Nations force, comprised of troops from the Philippines, India, Croatia and Austria.